ljhsiun2/EllipticCurves_SystemVerilog/README.md

 # Function Flow
 ![](https://raw.githubusercontent.com/ljhsiun2/EllipticCurves_SystemVerilog/readme-changes/images/Capture.PNG) Here is a closer look at how ECDSA is implemented.
 Note that any multiplies and additions are done with the multiplier.sv and add.sv in src/primitives/modular_operations/

+# How to Use
+Simply add the files under src/ to your project and instantiate the module wherever you see fit.

 # Evaluation
 ![](https://raw.githubusercontent.com/ljhsiun2/EllipticCurves_SystemVerilog/readme-changes/images/Capture2.PNG) Here is a simulation of the ECDSA signing implementation run at 1GHz.
 The signature finishes in ~5ms, or about 5 million cycles.
 [Crypto++ v5.6](https://www.cryptopp.com/benchmarks.html) runs ECDSA over a 256-bit curve in ~3ms, or about 5.27 million cycles on an Intel Core 2.
 At the time of this writing, the latest version of Crypto++ is v7.0, which don't seem to have benchmarks available yet.
 I was unable to find power or area metrics for the tested cores running these at the time of writing.